Sneaky veg sauce is the perfect hidden veggie pasta sauce recipe for picky eaters. My kids love it even though it contains five different vegetables.

-This sauce tastes great with pasta, on top of pizza or even with cheese on toast – we call this pizza toast.
-Yesterday we had it with gnocchi - which is a new favourite in the Sneaky Veg house.
+In fact we had this sauce yesterday with gnocchi - which is a new favourite in the Sneaky Veg house.
 I can't tell you what a relief it is when all three kids decide they like something new.

 There are no added extras in this sauce - simply a little olive oil and oregano.
 If you wanted you could add some salt and pepper, and my husband always adds a bit of chilli to his portion.
 But this is by no means necessary - the sauce tastes great as it is.

-- 1 onion
+- 1 onion finely chopped

-- 2 cloves of garlic
+- 2 cloves of garlic finely chopped

 - 1 aubergine

-- 1 courgette (peeled if green bits are a problem)
+- 1 courgette peeled if green bits are a problem

 - 1 red pepper

-- 400g piece of butternut squash
+- 400 g piece of butternut squash peeled

 - 2 tbsp olive oil